Thank you for reading our post, please rate this article at the end.

 - Straight-edged blade

 Next on our list of best pocket knife alternatives is the Salute from SOG, which is a worthy option, if not a little bit pricey, for its capabilities.
-This knife features an adjustable thumb stud, making it much easier to optimize the blade’s opening for your preferences.
+This knife features an adjustable thumb stud, making it easier to adjust the blade’s opening to your preferences.

-Besides the adjustable thumb stud, there isn’t all that much that is very innovative about this knife, but that isn’t necessarily bad.
-While this blade may be a little plain, it is made with care, and you can tell that a lot of thought went into its design.
+Besides the adjustable thumb stud, there isn’t much that is particularly innovative about this knife, but that isn’t necessarily a bad thing.
+While this blade may be a little plain, it is well-made, and you can tell a lot of thought went into its design.

-For example, it features a lockback to ensure that you won’t have to worry about the blade collapsing on you when it is in the open position.
+For example, it features a lockback to ensure the blade won’t collapse on you when it is in the open position.
 The handle on this knife is textured and made of G10 fiberglass, a relatively common material for pocket knife handles.

-The inclusion of a lifetime warranty with this knife ensures that it will be able to serve you for years to come, and it is an excellent (if not a little unimaginative) choice.
+The inclusion of a lifetime warranty with this knife ensures it will serve you for years to come, and it is an excellent (if not a little unimaginative) choice.

 Specifications: